uni-algo/uni-algo/README.md

 std::string str8 = "Άλμπερτ Αϊνστάιν";

-// Replace it with uni::views::grapheme::utf8 for grapheme breaks. auto view = uni::views::word::utf8(str8);
+// Replace it with uni::views::grapheme::utf8 for grapheme breaks auto view = uni::views::word::utf8(str8);

-// Count words/graphemes (note that a space/punctuation is a word too according to rules). std::cout << "Number of words: " << std::distance(view.begin(), view.end()) << '\n';
+// Count words/graphemes (note that a space/punctuation is a word too according to rules) std::cout << "Number of words: " << std::distance(view.begin(), view.end()) << '\n';

-// Print positions of the words/graphemes.
+// Print positions of the words/graphemes
 for (auto it = view.begin(); it != view.end(); ++it)
     std::cout << "Word at: " << it.begin() - str8.begin() << '\n';

-// Word/grapheme tokenizer.
+// Word/grapheme tokenizer
 std::cout << "Words:" << '\n';
-// Note that we use word_only view here to skip all punctuation and spaces. for (std::string_view word : uni::views::word_only::utf8(str8))
+// Note that we use word_only view here to skip all punctuation and spaces for (std::string_view word : uni::views::word_only::utf8(str8))
     std::cout << word << '\n';